 - and much more…

 Providing your employees with training on bloodborne pathogens is not only an OSHA compliance issue, but it’s the best way to reduce potentially dangerous situations related to contact with contaminated blood.
-This bloodborne pathogens training course teaches the principles found in OSHA’s bloodborne pathogens standard and should be a key part of any employee safety training program at your facility.
+This course on bloodborne pathogens teaches the principles found in OSHA’s bloodborne pathogens standard and should be a key part of any employee safety training program at your facility.
+All of your employees need BBP training so be sure to make this topic part of your overall safety training program.

 Available as a DVD or USB Stick, this 20 minute long training video is also available in English or Spanish language versions.